Your big journey along the Great Silk Road !

 Request

-Trip from Uralsk to Lake Shalkar.
+Trip from Uralsk to Lake Shalkar -

-Lake Shalkar is one of the most beautiful monuments of antiquity in the Ural region.
-The lake has a special ecological, scientific, cultural, recreational and aesthetic value.
-The deepest and largest reservoir in the West Kazakhstan region.
-This natural reservoir is considered very old, and its origin is still controversial.
 However, one "version" is more plausible.
-Lake Shalkar is part of the former Khvalyn Sea.
-From time immemorial, Lake Shalkar attracted attention, its shores were inhabited by Oghuz and Pecheneg tribes, and later by Kypchak and Turkic tribes - the ancestors of the Kazakh people.
+Lake Shalkar is part of the former Khvalynsk Sea.
+Since ancient times, Lake Shalkar has attracted attention; its shores were inhabited by the Oghuz and Pecheneg tribes, and later by the Kipchak and Turkic tribes – the ancestors of the Kazakh people.
 The lake was rich in flora and fauna.

 Photogallery: